Definition of Natural Numbers

 Natural numbers are all positive integers from 1 to infinity.
 They are also called counting numbers as they are used to count objects.
 Natural numbers do not include 0 or negative numbers.

-We need numbers in our everyday life be it for counting objects, telling time, numbering houses etc. Numbers that help us in counting and representing quantities are called natural numbers.
+We need numbers in our everyday life, be it for counting objects, telling time, or numbering houses.
+Numbers that help us in counting and representing quantities are called natural numbers.
 These include 1, 2, 3, 4, 5, 6 and go on till infinity.

 History of Natural Numbers

 It is presumed that natural numbers originated from the words used for counting objects, which begin with one.
 A place value system for numerals 1 (one) and 10 (ten) were first developed by Babylonians.